The Theory of Economic Complexity: Introduction

-The O-Ring model assumes a multi-step production process where the output of an economy is the product of the probabilities that it succeeds at each step.
-In other words, producing an item in the O-Ring model requires a sequence of tasks, each of which has a probability of failing.
+The Kremer-Shockley model assumes a multi-step production process where the output of an economy is the product of the probabilities that it succeeds at each step.
+In other words, producing an item in this model requires a sequence of tasks, each of which has a probability of failing.
 This implies that the output of an economy decays exponentially with the length of the production chain at a rate determined by the probability of succeeding at a task.
-The key outcome is that economies with higher probabilities of completing a task should specialize in activities requiring multiple steps\footnote{see also \cite{melitz2014missing} for an extension of the O-Ring model to trade.}.
-Here we focus on a generalized version of this model, where economies are endowed with probabilities of having a capability (similar to the probability of succeeding at a task in the O-Ring model) and where activities also differ in the probability of requiring a capability.
-This allows us to model matrices involving an arbitrary number of economies, activities, and capabilities, while also making the capabilities specific to activities and economies.
-The resulting matrices, which can be made equivalent in size to the ones used in the empirical literature, can be used to create theoretical estimates of the economic complexity eigenvector $ECI$ that we can connect to the key parameter in the model: the probability that an economy is endowed with a capability.\\
+The key outcome is that economies with higher probabilities of completing a task should specialize in activities requiring multiple steps.\footnote{See also~\cite{melitz2014missing} for an extension of the O-Ring model to trade.}\\

+We study a generalized version of this framework in which economies have probabilities of possessing capabilities and activities differ in the probabilities with which they require them.
+This preserves the complementarity structure of the Kremer-Shockley model while allowing for an arbitrary number of economies, activities, and capabilities, all of which may be heterogeneous.
+Because production is multiplicative in these probabilities, the implied production mapping is log-supermodular by construction, generating a systematic ordering whereby economies with higher capability levels have relatively higher output in activities with higher capability requirements.
+This ordering provides the structural link between the combinatorial capabilities tradition and the sorting logic emphasized in log-supermodular assignment models~\cite{schetter2022measure}.\\

+Throughout the paper we use production functions in a limited and formal sense that differs from the aggregate concept subject to well-known critiques~\cite{felipe2013aggregate, nelson_evolutionary_1982,dosi1982technological}.
+We do not map aggregate capital and labor into aggregate output.
+Instead, we use production functions as generative mappings from latent capability profiles to observable patterns.
+That is, the observables used in economic complexity estimates, are not production levels but specialization patterns that need to be constructed from output data through normalization and discretization.
+The key question we address is whether the low-dimensional structure implied by the underlying production mapping survives these transformations.\\